Student-centric advice and objective recommendations

 Practice tests have a myriad of benefits to help you improve your SAT score.
 They help familiarize you with the material, and you can use the results to understand what you do and what you don’t know.
 But beyond this, they accustom you to the rhythm of the test.
 You’ll improve your time and learn to answer the types of questions they ask.

 So, practice tests can not only help focus your studying and practice the material, but it also helps you learn about the unique form in which the test is written.
-It’s hard to overstate how important practice tests are to your performance.
-Remember, you can take practice tests piece-by-piece if the full three-hour test seems overwhelming.
-Try to take regular practice tests even if they are by fragments.
+It’s hard to overstate how important practice tests are to your performance, especially now since the SAT has gone digital.
+Taking an online practice test will help acquaint you with this new format.
+Remember, you can take practice tests piece-by-piece if the full 2 hour and 15 minute test seems overwhelming.

 Related: Top 10 tips for reducing test anxiety